Nur Jahan: Birth and early life (1577-1594)

 Nur Jahan was born as Mehr-un-Nissa (1577) in Kandahar, present-day Afghanistan, into a family of Persian nobility and was the second daughter and fourth child of the Persian aristocrat Mirza Ghiyas Beg and his wife Asmat Begum.
 Both of Nur Jahan's parents were descendants of illustrious families – Ghiyas Beg from Muhammad Sharif and Asmat Begum from the Aqa Mulla clan.
 Her paternal grandfather, Khwaja Muhammad Sharif, was first a wazir to Tatar Sultan the governor of Khurasan, and later was in the service of Shah Tahmasp, who made him the wazir of Isfahan, in recognition of his excellent service.
-For unknown reasons, Ghiyas Beg's family had suffered a reversal in fortunes in 1577 and soon found circumstances in their homeland intolerable.
+For unknown reasons, Ghiyas Beg's family suffered a reversal in fortunes in 1577 and soon found circumstances in their homeland intolerable.
 Hoping to improve his family's fortunes, Ghiyas Beg chose to relocate to Mughal India where the Emperor Akbar's court was said to be at the centre of the growing trade industry and cultural scene.

 Halfway along their route the family was attacked by robbers who took from them their remaining meager possessions.
 Left with only two mules, Ghiyas Beg, his pregnant wife, and their two children (Muhammad Sharif, Asaf Khan) were forced to take turns riding on the backs of the animals for the remainder of their journey.
 When the family arrived in Kandahar, Asmat Begum gave birth to their second daughter.
 The family was so impoverished they feared they would be unable to take care of the newborn baby.
 Fortunately, the family was taken in by a caravan led by the merchant noble Malik Masud, who would later assist Ghiyas Beg in finding a position in the service of Emperor Akbar.
 Believing that the child had signaled a change in the family's fate, she was named Mehr-un-Nissa or 'Sun among Women'.
 Her father Ghiyas Beg began his career in India, after being given a mansab of 300 in 1577.
 Thereafter he was appointed diwan (treasurer) for the province of Kabul.
 Due to his astute skills at conducting business, he quickly rose through the ranks of the high administrative officials.
 For his excellent work he was awarded the title of Itimad-ud-Daula or 'Pillar of the State' by the emperor.

-As a result of his work and promotions, Ghiyas Beg was able to ensure that Mehr-un-Nissa (the future Nur Jahan) would have the best possible education.
+As a result of his work and promotions, Ghiyas Beg was able to ensure that Mehr-un-Nissa (the future Nur Jahan) had the best possible education.
 She became well-versed in Arabic and Persian languages, art, literature, music and dance.
-The poet and author Vidya Dhar Mahajan would later praise Nur Jahan as having a piercing intelligence, a volatile temper and sound common sense.
+The poet and author Vidya Dhar Mahajan later praised Nur Jahan as having a piercing intelligence, a volatile temper and sound common sense.